 As you can see in each of these real-live cases, the court ordered payment to the named beneficiary, even to the detriment of the children of the deceased.
 The clear message from the courts in these decisions is that the named beneficiary of a life insurance policy will get the death proceeds regardless of what other competing claims exist, or what one’s sense of fairness seems to dictate.

 This means the burden is yours to keep up with your beneficiary designations.
 It is vitally important to make sure they are up to date.
 At the very least, you should review your beneficiary designations every 2 years.
 But in the case of the following life events, you should review your beneficiary designations right away:

 - Family events such as births, deaths, marriages and divorces all should trigger a review of ALL beneficiary designations.

 - Work events such as changes in business, change of job or retirement ALL should trigger reviews.

 - External events such as significant tax changes or other legal changes should also trigger a review.

 Some mistakes are just not fixable.
-Please, double check your beneficiary designations if you have not done so recently.
+Please, double check your beneficiary designations if you have not done so recently, and use this form to help get the job done effectively.
 Edwards Group clients can rest easy because we help make sure assets are set up properly (and stay that way through our Dynasty Membership program).
 Join us for an introductory workshop to hear more about how we can help with estate planning.